Photomask: History

-The reticle was by step-and-repeater photolithography and etching used to produce a photomask with image-size the same as the final chip.
-The photomask might be used directly in the fab or be used as master-photomask to produce the final actual working photomasks.
+The reticle was, by step-and-repeater photolithography and etching, used to produce a photomask with an image size the same as the final chip.
+The photomask might be used directly in the fab or be used as a master-photomask to produce the final actual working photomasks.

-As feature size shrank the only way to properly focus the image was to place it in direct contact with the wafer.
+As feature size shrank, the only way to properly focus the image was to place it in direct contact with the wafer.
 These contact aligners often lifted some of the photoresist off the wafer and onto the photomask and it had to be cleaned or discarded.
 This drove the adoption of reverse master photomasks (see above), which were used to produce (with contact photolithography and etching) the needed many actual working photomasks.
 Later, projection photo-lithography meant photomask lifetime was indefinite.
 Still later direct-step-on-wafer stepper photo-lithography used reticles directly and ended the use of photomasks.

 Photomask materials changed over time.
 Initially soda glass was used with silver halide opacity.
 Later borosilicate and then fused silica to control expansion, and chromium which has better opacity to ultraviolet light were introduced.
-The original pattern generators have since been replaced by electron beam lithography and laser-driven systems which generate reticles directly from the original computerized design.
+The original pattern generators have since been replaced by electron beam lithography and laser-driven mask writer or maskless lithography systems which generate reticles directly from the original computerized design.